wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/endpoint-cache-tyk-oas.md

 ## Configuring the middleware in the API Designer

-Adding endpoint caching to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow the following steps:
+Adding endpoint caching to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow these steps:

 ##### Step 1: Add an endpoint